babanomania/brewlytics/README.md

 docker-compose run dbt_olap
 ```

-This populates helper tables like `daily_sales` in the OLAP database.
+This populates analytics tables in the OLAP database.

 ## API Endpoints